FerretDB/FerretDB/website/blog/2023-01-25-ferretdb-fetches-data-query-pushdown.md

 When you fetch less data, you spend less memory, generate less network traffic (which can be time-consuming), and overall you operate on a smaller subset of data, as you don’t need to iterate over _huge_ piles of it.

-This article will give you a brief technical overview of how FerretDB fetches the data from the storage layer (also called as “backend”), and how we use query pushdowns to optimize this process.
+This article will give you a brief technical overview of how FerretDB fetches the data from the storage layer (also called as "backend"), and how we use query pushdowns to optimize this process.

 ## Why does FerretDB need SQL query pushdowns?